Gwinnett County Child Custody Lawyers

 Our divorce lawyers work diligently to craft parenting plans that advance your child’s best interests, allow you frequent and meaningful contact for maintaining a loving relationship, and fit your individual lifestyle.

-Call our Buford divorce lawyers to resolve tough child custody disputes
+Call our law office to resolve tough child custody disputes

 Child custody disputes can take an emotional toll on you and your children.
 At McGarity & Efstration, LLC, we work to reduce your stress and anxiety as we negotiate a parenting plan that meets your needs.
 To schedule a consultation with an experienced divorce lawyer, call our Buford or Braselton office today at 877.851.4261 or contact us online.